Kubota LX3310 Loader Greasing: SSQA Pivot Points/Zerk Locations

 Can I use aftermarket filters for my 50-hour maintenance?

-While OEM filters are recommended by Kubota, quality aftermarket filters can be used.
-However, ensure they meet or exceed OEM specifications to maintain warranty coverage and proper system protection.
+Quality aftermarket filters can be used if they meet or exceed OEM specifications.
 Many experienced owners report good results with premium aftermarket filters, though they generally avoid the lowest-cost options that may compromise filtration quality.
+OEM filters remain the safest choice for warranty coverage.

 Leave a Reply